Here it’s always Monday, Thursday, Friday and Sunday (2024-2025)

 (b.
 Monterrey, Mexico)

 Ceballos holds an MFA from the Glasgow School of Art and a BA in Architecture from ITESM.
-She is a member of Mexico’s Sistema Nacional de Creadores and has received awards from FONCA, BBVA-MACG, and the Royal Scottish Academy.
 Recent solo exhibitions include Here it’s always Monday, Thursday, Friday and Sunday (Pequod Co. and Museo MARCO, 2024), Out of Time and Into Space (ARCO Madrid, 2023), and (change of state) (Pequod Co., 2022).
-Her work is part of the collections of Centro de las Artes de Monterrey, Phillips/Yuyito, and the Royal Scottish Academy.
+She is currently an artist-in-residence at the Académie des Beaux-Arts × Cité internationale des arts, Paris (2025–2026), developing new systems of atmospheric archival.

 For inquiries: studio@yolandaceballos.com